ansible-network/cisco_iosxr/docs/configure_lldp.md

 options are provided, then all of the available facts will be collected for the device.

-Below is an example of how to use the `roles` directive to set VLANs on the Cisco IOS-XR device.
+Below is an example of how to use the `roles` directive to set LLDP on the Cisco IOS-XR device.

 ```